drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step9 Sexual Information.md

 	/setvar key=logicBasedInstruction {{noop}}|
-	/setvar key=x 7|

 	/ife (settingType == 'Realistic') {:
-		/incvar x|

 		/ife ( user == 'Yes') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-Only include kinks that are grounded in real-world physical, psychological, or social dynamics.
+		/addvar key=logicBasedInstruction "- Only include kinks that are grounded in real-world physical, psychological, or social dynamics.
 Avoid magical, alien, or non-physical elements."|

 	:}|
 	/elseif (settingType == 'Fantasy') {:
-		/incvar x|

 		/ife ( user == 'Yes') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-You may include magical, mythic, or creature-based kink categories if they match the species or emotional tone."|
+		/addvar key=logicBasedInstruction "- You may include magical, mythic, or creature-based kink categories if they match the species or emotional tone."|

 	:}|
 	/elseif (settingType == 'Science Fiction') {:
-		/incvar x|

 		/ife ( user == 'Yes') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-You may include alien, biotech, cybernetic, psionic, or synthetic kink categories if appropriate to the character’s setting or biology."|
+		/addvar key=logicBasedInstruction "- You may include alien, biotech, cybernetic, psionic, or synthetic kink categories if appropriate to the character’s setting or biology."|

 	:}|